 - Consumer and leisure

-Foresight 4 was originally a technology-focused portfolio.
-In the late 1990s, Foresight changed the emphasis of the fund to a mix of environmental investments, MBOs (Management Buy outs), MBIs (Management Buy Ins) and replacement capital deals.
-The latter worked well whilst the environmental investments didn’t.
+Foresight 4 VCT was originally a technology-focused portfolio.
+In the late 1990s, Foresight changed the emphasis of the fund to a mix of environmental investments, MBOs (Management Buy outs), MBIs (Management Buy Ins) and replacement capital deals, before returning to its original technology focus.

 Foresight sources deals from a network of 1,300 intermediaries: legal firms, accountancy firms and insurance brokers are prime examples.
 It hosts events for entrepreneurs and small businesses across the country and sees deals from numerous non-executive directors in Foresight's extensive personal and professional network.